nuttapong1996/PHP-Telegram-Bot-API/README.md

 <h1>PHP Telegram Bot API</h1>
-<h6>An example for sending message from PHP to Telegram Bot API via Fetch API</h6>
+<h6>An example for sending message from PHP to Telegram using Telegram Bot API</h6>

 <h5>Requirement</h5>
 <ul>